Covid Update - Please check latest newsletter below.

 'PIONEERING THE WAY IN ONLINE SAFETY AND SAFEGUARDING'

 We are extremely lucky to have forged strong links with Lee Haywood, the founder of 'Online Safety UK Ltd'.
-Lee is working closely with the teachers, students and parents to ensure everyone is educated with the latest knowledge around internet safety.
+Lee is working closely with the teachers, pupils and parents to ensure everyone is educated with the latest knowledge around internet safety.
 You might see Lee at one of the parents evenings as he is available to book a consultation with.

 Read what Lee has to say...